The education and disability legislation guiding our approach to learning support

 - Te Whāriki — the early childhood education curriculum.

-The Education Act 1989 — Section 8 says, "people who have special educational needs (whether because of disability or otherwise) have the same rights to enrol and receive education in state schools as people who do not".
+Section 34 of the Education and Training Act 2020 says, "people who have special educational needs (whether because of disability or otherwise) have the same rights to enrol and receive education in state schools as people who do not".

-The Act includes an explicit legal obligation on schools to be inclusive, and to take all reasonable steps to act in a manner that is consistent with the principles of the Treaty of Waitangi when performing their roles and responsibilities.
+The Act also requires schools to be inclusive of and cater for students with differing needs.
+Additionally, boards must take all reasonable steps to act in a manner that's consistent with the principles of the Treaty of Waitangi when performing their roles and responsibilities.

 Article 24 relates to the rights of persons with disabilities to education.